liukonen/Podload/README.md

 windows for my home server.
 There are a few changes that need to be made, in order to make it work, which I will one day (soon) move up into my source control (once I find them :/)

+2024-03-02 - Migrated the code to GoLang... will not release a binary at this time, but go is fairly easy to compile.
+Thanks to both ChatGPT and Tabby with ideas / reference materials on how to do this.

 # Learnings
 * Mono Development
 * Parallel programing design practices